AspieSoft/go-websocket/readme.md

   // Note: disconnection errors will Not trigger this method

   if(type === 'migrate'){
-    // the client reconnected to the server, but the server failed to migrate the clients old data to the new connection
+    // client reconnected to the server, but the server failed to migrate the clients old data to the new connection
     // client listeners should still automatically be restored }
 });